PhD in Logistics and Supply Chain Management

 Students will spend one semester during second year at MIT (USA).
 Courses will depend on the research field of interest of the students.

-The last two years are dedicated to research.
-In the third academic year, each student is required to take and pass the qualification exam in order to become PhD Candidates.
-They are also expected to submit a proposal for the dissertation during the fifth semester.
+The last three semesters are dedicated to research.
+At the beginning of the fourth semester, each student is required to take and pass the qualification exam in order to become PhD Candidates.
+They are also expected to submit a research paper to a peer-review journal (OR/OM journal list) following their supervisor recommendations.

-The last two years are dedicated to research, and students are expected to finish their dissertation work by the end of the fourth academic year.
+The last year is dedicated to research, and students are expected to finish their dissertation work by the end of the third academic year.
 Depending on the particular situation and subject to approval from the PhD Director, the Advisor and ZLC Director, students might be given the opportunity to have short research stays at other leading schools.

 Who should apply